mattrussell2/15-docker/README.md

 3. exit from the homework server.
 4. run `pull-backup hwname -s snapshot_directory`

-So, if for example you wanted the hw1 files from the `daily.2022-07-03_0010` directory, then you'd run:
+So, if for example you wanted the hw1 files from the `daily.2022-07-03_0010` directory, then you'd run
 ```
 pull-backup hw1 -s daily.2022-07-03_0010
 ```